Plaza Hawaii Kai

 No analysis available

-I looked for hotel pool, hotel rental program, managed-by-hotel, and brand-pool references and found none.
-Since the remarks do not show STR permission, there is also no basis for a hotel rental pool here.
+I looked for hotel pool language such as hotel rental program, managed by hotel, Hilton/Trump/Ritz pool, or similar references and found none.
+Because the remarks do not indicate STR is allowed, this must also be false.

-I searched for mandatory participation language such as required rental program, cannot opt out, or must be in the pool, and found nothing.
-The remarks do not show any hotel-pool structure, much less a mandatory one.
+I searched for mandatory rental-pool wording such as required participation, cannot opt out, or must be in the program, and found nothing.
+Since there is no evidence of STR or a hotel pool program, mandatory participation is not supported.

 No analysis available